George Elphinstone, 1st Viscount Keith: Admiral

 When war broke out again in 1793, he was appointed to the 74-gun HMS Robust, in which he took part in the occupation of Toulon by Samuel Hood, 1st Viscount Hood.
 He particularly distinguished himself by beating a body of the French ashore at the head of a naval brigade of British and Spaniards.
 He was entrusted with the duty of embarking the fugitives when the town was evacuated.
-In 1794 he was promoted rear-admiral, and in 1795 he was sent to occupy the Dutch colonies in South Africa thereby establishing the Cape of Good Hope Station.
+In 1794 he was promoted rear-admiral, and in 1795 he was sent to occupy the Dutch Cape Colony thereby establishing the Cape of Good Hope Station.
 He had a large share in the capture of the Cape in 1795, and in August 1796 captured a whole Dutch squadron in Saldanha Bay.
 In the interval he had gone on to India, where his health suffered, and the capture at Saldanha was effected on his way home.
 When the Nore Mutiny broke out in 1797 he was appointed to the command, and was soon able to restore order.
 He was equally successful at Plymouth, where the squadron was also in a state of effervescence.

 At the close of 1798, he was sent as second in command to St Vincent.
 It was for a long time a thankless post, for St Vincent was at once half incapacitated by ill-health and very arbitrary, while Horatio Nelson, who considered that Keith's appointment was a personal slight to himself, was peevish and insubordinate.
 In May 1799, he was unable to counter Bruix' expedition, mainly due to sparring among the British naval commanders.
 Keith followed the enemy to Brest on their retreat, but was unable to bring them to action.